JieWang0313/Data-Science-Power-in-Improving-Investment-Returns/README.md

 2. Run Preprocess_and_EDA.py first and then run lstm_predict.py.

 3. At last the charts and prediction results will be saved as images in the same folder as the .py files.

+## Preprocessed data, Charts and Prediction Results

+If you want to check the reprocessed data, charts and prediction results, please go the corresponding file folders.